Pradeep3490/AllState-Kaggle/README.md

 Models Used - Xgboost and Deep Neural Network Ensembles

+Xgboost model was used as a first layer model which was then blended into 5 other Deep Neural Network models in the second layer.

-Rank Obtained - 1260/3300 (Top 41%)
+Rank Obtained - 685/3300 (Top 21%)

 Ranking can be significantly improved by further tuning and cross validations.
-However, due to limitations in computing power prevented it.
+However, due to limitations in computing power it was not attempted